LiMuon: Light and Fast Muon Optimizer for Large Models: Convergence Analysis

 \end{assumption}

-\begin{assumption} The objective function $f(W)$ is lower bounded, i.e., $f^* = \inf_{W\in \mathbb{R}^{m\times n}} f(W)$. \end{assumption}
+\begin{assumption} The objective function $F(W)$ is lower bounded, i.e., $F^* = \inf_{W\in \mathbb{R}^{m\times n}} F(W)>-\infty$. \end{assumption}

 Assumption~\ref{ass:v} is the standard bounded variance condition of unbiased stochastic gradient, which is a natural extension of the conventional $l_2$-norm smoothness for functions with vector parameters to functions with matrix parameters~\citep{shen2025convergence,li2025note}.
 Assumption~\ref{ass:l} guarantees feasibility of Problem~(\ref{eq:p1}).
-Next, we give a definition of $\epsilon$-Frobenius norm stationary point as in \citep{shen2025convergence}. \begin{definition} If $W^*$ be an $\epsilon$-Frobenius norm stationary point of $f(W)$ such as